ternsip/glade/README.md

 The main benefit of this project is to understand how to write 3d game with skeletal animation and easy-loading textures.

 It uses raster rendering.
-It contains UI elements (so you can test press host -> connect, wait a bit) (Main keys - mouse, WASD, R, T, Z, SPACE, B, Q).
+It contains UI elements (so you can test press host -> connect, wait a bit) (Main keys - mouse, WASD, R, T, Z, SPACE, B, Q) (You can scroll up to first person) (You can put and destroy blocks).
 Multiplayer is present.
 Skeletal animation works perfectly.
 Smart texture loading.